MarkHedleyJones/dmenu-extended/README.md

 ### **#** (hash) - Command alias
 Allows the addition of a more descriptive label for a stored command.
-For instance, entering `htop;#View system processes (htop)` will add htop to the menu but it will be visible as '# View system processes (htop)'.
+For instance, entering `htop;#View running processes` will add htop to the menu but it will be visible as '# View system processes (htop)'.
-Similarly, entering `alsamixer;#View and control system audio controls (alsamixer)` will do the same for alsamixer.
+Similarly, entering `alsamixer;#Control system audio devices` will do the same for alsamixer.

-*Tip:* Appending the command name in brackets will allow the user to find the command by entering its name.

 ## Acknowledgements
 * **Alad** from the [CrunchBang forums](http://crunchbang.org/forums/viewtopic.php?id=36484) for advise on packaging.